SourasishBasu/File-Wizard/README.md

 > [!NOTE]
 > To learn more about the `getPresignedURL.js app` and how to deploy it, visit the [`lambda/README.md`](./lambda/README.md)

-## Setup Flask Microservice in EC2
+## Setup Flask Microservice in EC2 for PDF conversion

 Create a `EC2 t2.micro` instance with an `Ubuntu Linux AMI` and note the VM's public IPv4 address.